losgridos/00_boilerplate/README.md

 Starting code for a sass static site.
 Contains:

-- Folders organized after the ITCSS architecture
+- Folders and basic files organized after the ITCSS architecture principles
-- Favicon
-- An npm task runner for compile and watch, and for build (autoprefixer and minimise)
+- An npm task runner for compile and watch (start), and for build with autoprefixer and css min. (build:css)

 ## Start
 ```